-There's plenty to choose from, including high-street shops as well as small independent shops for that unique gift.
+There are plenty of shops to choose from, including high-street shops as well as small, independent shops for unique gifts.

 *Translation: Raining rather a lot!

-Check out our guide to shopping in the Lake District.
+Check out our guide to shopping in Ambleside.

 The Cumbrian dialect is just one part of the cultural history of the Lakes and another thing that makes it so unique.
 There's no need to hire a translator though, all our friendly staff speak the Queen's English here at Sally's Cottages!